jannickj/ZensibleMongo/README.md

 # Zensible Mongo

-Extension library to simplify working with mongo, it uses a monad-like approach to performing calls to the mongo db, this  allows for specific type of calls to be stored.
+Extension library to simplify working with mongo, it uses a builder pattern approach to performing calls to the mongo db, this  allows for specific type of calls to be stored.

 # Motivation
 We all had to perform simple mongo actions but because of the mindboogling poor api of the offical mongo driver instead gone insane.